Building a HF Amplifier Project

 Introduction

-A high frequency amplifier working across the HF bandwidth was required that has good return loss and group delay at lower RF frequencies.
-The 1 GHz Broadband Amplifier in our range does go down to 300 KHz, but the return loss is not too good at the lower frequencies.
-The reason for this is that the broadband amplifier uses a lump of ferrite in a RF inductor that feeds power into the IC.
-The lowest usable frequency is dependant upon the size of this ferrite.
-The lower the frequency, the larger the ferrite and the greater the cost.
-Large binocular ferrites are not so readily available and become difficult to fit in a small enclosure.
-It was decided to produce an amplifier with no ferrite or inductors.
-This means that the broadband amplifier circuit cannot be used and also the common base configuration as used in the VHF Pre-Amplifier, is of no use because this configuration requires inductors for impedance matching on both the input and the output.
-It was decided to use the shunt series pair circuit and a reference to this can be found on page 872 in the excellent electronics reference book "The Art of Electronics by Paul Horowitz and Winfield Hill, Cambridge University Press, ISBN 0-521-37095-7".
+A high frequency amplifier working across the HF bandwidth was required that has good return loss across the whole frequency band.
+It was decided to design an amplifier using the shunt series pair configuration and a reference to this can be found on page 872 in the excellent electronics reference book "The Art of Electronics by Paul Horowitz and Winfield Hill, Cambridge University Press, ISBN 0-521-37095-7".
 The circuit as shown in the book would have a relatively high input and output impedance and would not function very well in a 50 Ohm system.
-An input termination was added with a coupling capacitor and an emitter follower circuit was also added at the output to lower the output impedance to 50 Ohms.
+A termination resistor was added with a coupling capacitor at the input and an emitter follower circuit was also added followed by a resistor in the output to lower the output impedance and bring it to 50 Ohms.
 The resulting circuit is shown below in Figure1.

 Figure 1